Archive for December, 2009

 A Brief Historical Introduction to the Harlem Renaissance

-Posted by jmchshannon in Future Tours, Tour Schedule on December 15, 2009
+Posted by admin in Coming Soon, Intro and Sign Up on December 15, 2009

 February in the United States means celebrating Black History Month.
 What better way to celebrate this very vital part of our society by paying homage to an extremely pivotal historical event in our cultural history: The Harlem Renaissance?